CyberDogFK/my-taxi-service/README.md

 - JAVA 11
 - Java Servlets
 - JDBC
-- Dependency Injection
 - JSP
-- TomCat
+- TomCat 9
-- MySQL
+- MySQL 8
-- Maven
+- Maven 3

 ## :mate: How to start the project
 ### First of all try to go to the link and try my demo.